walllab/iHART-ARC/README.md

 ```

 **Run the annotation pipeline: Steps 1-4 prepare your input files by reformatting to pipeline compatible formats.** <br>
+   + If you run into issues at any point in the annotation pipeline, please feel free to check out our Issues.md page for solutions.<br>

 **Step 1: Make a version of the RDNV flat file that the pipeline understands** <br>
 Usage:
 ```